llaville/php-compatinfo-db/README.md

 ## Features

-* a Symfony console application to handle data (json files) of the SQL database is provide on CLI API
+* a Symfony console application to handle data (json files) of the SQL database is provided on CLI API

 More than 100 extensions (PHP standard distribution, but also PECL) are currently support :